iz2k/flip-clock/rpi_sw/README.md

 #### Configuration files

-The configuration files store the configuration of the different peripherals.
+The configuration files store the configuration of the different services.